-Initially, the exclusion will apply to companies active in the extraction and use of the following unconventional fossil fuels: oil from oil sands, shale oil and gas and oil and gas from the Arctic.
-Given their crucial role in the development of these activities, Ethos also excludes the companies involved in the transport of such energy sources through oil and gas pipelines.
+Initially, the exclusion will apply to companies active in the extraction and use of the following unconventional fossil fuels: oil from oil sands, fossil fuels extracted by hydraulic fracturing and oil and gas from the Arctic.
+Given their crucial role in the development of these activities, Ethos also excludes the companies involved in the transport through oil and gas pipelines or in the storage of such energy sources.